openpracticelibrary/openpracticelibrary/src/pages/practice/iteration-planning.md

   #### INPUTS:

   * Identified set of prioritised and defined User Stories from the Product Owner to the team

   * Capacity – Who is available, Are there any holiday, big meetings, etc during this period

-  * Velocity – How much has the team been able to produce recently
+  * Velocity – How much has the team been able to produce recently?

   * Feedback ,Retro Actions and training – What else could provide value?

   #### AGENDA:

   * Independently review the Prioritised User Stories